 Arms, including Hawk missiles, were sold to Iran via Israel – at a time when the USA was publicly calling for a worldwide ban on sending arms to Iran – violating the law prohibiting the sale of US weapons for resale to a third country listed as a ”terrorist nation”, as well as the law requiring sales above $14 million to be reported to Congress.

-The negotiator in the field was Lieutenant Colonel Oliver North (pictured above), a military aide to the National Security Council, reporting in the White House to the national-security adviser (first Robert McFarlane, then John Poindexter).
+The negotiator in the field was Lieutenant Colonel Oliver North (pictured above and at right), a military aide to the National Security Council, reporting in the White House to the national-security adviser (first Robert McFarlane, then John Poindexter).

 The Congressional Joint Investigative Committee reported in November 1987 that the president bore “ultimate responsibility” for allowing a “cabal of zealots” to seize control of the administration’s policy, but found no firm evidence that President Reagan had actually been aware of the Contra diversion.